Noritsu: Overview

-Founded as a manufacturer of photo processing equipment.
 Until the 2000s, the mainstay of the company's business was the QSS (Quick Service System), an automatic photo development system called a "minilab" that was installed in photo studios and DPE stores (small-scale photo development shops that existed in many cities until the 2000s), and it was the largest company with a 50% share of the global market.
 Since the mid-1990s, Noritsu has had a partnership with Eastman Kodak, the world's largest manufacturer of photographic film, and since Noritsu did not manufacture consumer products such as film and photographic paper, Noritsu used Kodak materials and Kodak sold Noritsu products on an OEM basis.

-With the spread of digital cameras, the minilab market shrank rapidly, and the company's performance substantially.
+With the spread of digital cameras, the minilab market shrank rapidly, and the company's performance fell substantially.

 Since the late 1990s, the company has also manufactured "digital minilabs," equipment that supports digital camera printing.
 In 2002, the company began joint development of minilabs with Kodak, and in 2006, it formed an alliance with Fujifilm, its biggest rival in the minilab industry, to jointly develop minilabs in an attempt to survive.

 However, since the late 2000s, the company has been scaling back its photography-related business.

 Since 2010, the company has been actively engaged in M&A activities in other industries, and has been transforming its business by entering the healthcare business.
 In 2016, the company sold its founding photography-related business.
 (Noritsu Precision, which originated from the photo processing equipment division of the former Noritsu Koki, has the largest share of the global market for film photo processing equipment, a market that will remain professional in the 2020s.)

 After announcing its mid-term management plan in 2019, the company restructured its business portfolio.
 Currently, as a holding company, the company focuses on the "manufacturing" business through Teibow, which has a 50% share of the global market for felt-tipped pen nibs, and AlphaTheta (formerly Pioneer DJ), a manufacturer of audio equipment known for its Pioneer DJ brand, which has a 70% share of the global market for DJ equipment, as well as the "healthcare" business through JMDC (formerly Japan Medical Data Center), a medical big data company.